1972 Sacramento Canadair Sabre accident: Aftermath

-The National Transportation Safety Board concluded that the accident was a result of pilot error due to lack of experience on the jet.
-Bingham had logged fewer than four hours flying time in the Sabre.
+The National Transportation Safety Board (NTSB) concluded that the accident was the result of pilot error as a result of the pilot's lack of experience on the aircraft.
+Bingham had logged fewer than four hours of flying time in the Sabre.
 The Federal Aviation Administration (FAA) modified the rules governing the flight of ex-military jets over densely populated areas and mandated clearance for such flights.
 Pilot requirements were also tightened: they would require a checkout by the manufacturer or military, and take-offs and landings would have to be observed by an FAA inspector to confirm proficiency.

-The Firefighters Burn Institute was instituted a year after the crash, funded from donations and special payroll deductions from local firefighters.
+The Firefighters Burn Institute was instituted a year after the accident, funded from donations and special payroll deductions from local firefighters.

 There were at least 26 active lawsuits stemming from the crash, seeking awards for relatives of the dead and for those injured.
 The trial began on October 26, 1975, with defendants including the aircraft owner, pilot, the City of Sacramento, Sacramento County, the State of California, Farrell’s, and the company’s architect.
-The aircraft owner, William Penn Patrick, had died in the crash of another surplus military plane less than a year after the Sacramento tragedy, and his estate was a party in the suit.
+The aircraft owner, William Penn Patrick, died in the crash of another surplus military plane less than a year after the Sacramento tragedy, and his estate was a party in the suit.
 Settlements in the amount of 5 million dollars were awarded in May 1976.